 These Bylaws establish biblical plurality in leadership and appropriate accountability between staff and lay leaders in governing the affairs of Redeemer Church Rockford, Inc., an Illinois not for profit religious corporation (the "Church" or "Redeemer Church").
 The Church is organized under the Illinois General Not For Profit Corporation Act of 1986, as amended (the "Act").
-These Bylaws continue the same ecclesiastical and legal entity created in February 26, 2001 (formerly Harvest Bible Chapel of Rockford) and its form of Elder Board governance, and amend and restate, in its entirety, the Constitution of the Church, as amended and adopted on December 5, 2023.
+These Bylaws continue the same ecclesiastical and legal entity created on February 26, 2001 (formerly Harvest Bible Chapel of Rockford) and its form of Elder Board governance, and amend and restate, in its entirety, the Constitution of the Church, as amended and adopted on June 18, 2024.

 ARTICLE 1.
-MISSION STATEMENT
+MISSION and VISION